Jujstme/emu-help/README.md

+> [!WARNING]
+> This project continues as [emu-help-v3](https://github.com/Jujstme/emu-help-v3).
+This repository won't be receiving new updates.

 # emu-help

 Emu-help is a C# library intended to provide easy access to memory addresses in console games being run via emulators.